Every herb seems to be magical. But if there’s one that fits the bill, it’s mullein.

 2. Cleans Cuts And Wounds

 As a natural antiseptic, mullein is great for treating cuts and wounds.6 Its antimicrobial activity will kill harmful bacteria and protect your injury.
-This way, you can
+This way, you can pave the way for proper healing.

 This benefit of mullein is so strong that it can even destroy Staphylococcus aureus, the bacteria that causes staph skin infections.7